 It does this by:

 - Enable members’ capacity to increase in order to accommodate more clients, and encourage growth of NACCOM membership, particularly in dispersal areas where there are no NACCOM members.
-We aim for members to be collectively housing 1,000 refused asylum seekers a year who have no recourse to public funds (NRPF) by 2020 and a total of 2,250 homeless asylum seekers, refugees and other migrants with NRPF a year by 2020.
+We aim for members to be collectively housing at least 1,000 refused asylum seekers a year who have no recourse to public funds (NRPF) by 2020 and at least 2,250 homeless asylum seekers, refugees and other migrants with NRPF a year by 2020.

 - Develop support to member organisations, to become more sustainable and professional, by encouraging and sharing good practice as well as promoting and supporting partnership working.